• Menu

 Shortbread for Christmas

 Holiday cookie magazines intimidate me.
 I look at all those perfectly decorated cookies and get overwhelmed.
 Oh, I still buy them and read the recipes.
-But then I realize how many of my tried and true standby’s are just as good and maybe even better.
+But then I realize how many of my tried and true standbys are just as good and maybe even better.
 Not fancy-dancy but homey and full of flavor and happy memories.

-During the holidays my heart turns to Shortbread.
-Simple, only 5 ingredients, sweet, with endless variations and my dad’s favorite.
-His family came over from Scotland and Shortbread was always his go-to cookie.
-I think of him when I bake them and I like to think he would enjoy some of the variations I make.
+During the holidays, my heart turns to Shortbread.
+Simple, only 5 ingredients, sweet, with endless variations, and my dad’s favorite.
+His family came over from Scotland, and Shortbread was always his go-to cookie.
+I think of him when I bake them, and I like to think he would enjoy some of the variations I make.
 Simplicity is good and Shortbread is about as simple as you can get.

 This is a wonderful recipe from Ina Garten’s The Barefoot Contessa Cookbook.
 I especially love how well these cookies hold up.
-They aren’t too delicate and they ship well if you are sending cookies as a special gift to someone.
+They aren’t too delicate, and they ship well if you are sending cookies as a special gift to someone.
 Whenever I make them, I get raves!
 Make sure you try some variations, the candied ginger are my favorite!

 By the way, I really do love and value your comments.
 Please feel free to leave one for me if you like what you see!
 I also love to hear about how a recipe turned out for you.
 So, comment away!